 What happens when you get there?

-You’ll have gone through our comprehensive pre-departure preparation by the time you arrive at your chosen destination.
-So, when you arrive, you’ll have a good idea of what to expect.
+When you arrive at your chosen destination, you’ll have gone through our comprehensive pre-departure preparation, which will give you a good idea of what to expect.

 But let’s say you’ve decided to travel on your own.
 When you first land, you feel a bit nervous in the hustle and bustle of the airport.
-But a member of the Work the World team meets you on arrival and takes you back to your exclusive private accommodation in the Work the World house.
+But a Work, the World team member meets you on arrival and returns you to your exclusive private accommodation in the Work the World house.

 Once you unpack and meet some of your housemates — other students who have already been in the country for a while — you settle right in.